torrejonv/teranode/docs/services/blockValidation.md

 ## 8. Configuration options (settings flags)

-In the `blockvalidation` service, the `gocore.Config().Get()` function is used to retrieve various configuration settings.
-The specific configuration settings used in the service are as follows:
+The Block Validation service uses the following configuration options:

 ### General Settings
-- `blockvalidation_grpcListenAddress`: Specifies the GRPC server listen address for the block validation service.
+- **`blockvalidation_grpcAddress`**: Specifies the gRPC address for the block validation service.
+It is crucial for initializing the block validation client and establishing communication with the block validation service.
-- `blockvalidation_subtreeGroupConcurrency`: Determines the concurrency level for subtree group processing.
-Default is set to 1, limiting simultaneous subtree processing to prevent race conditions or resource contention.
-- `blockvalidation_txMetaCacheEnabled`: A boolean flag indicating whether the transaction metadata cache is enabled.
-Default is `true`, allowing the use of a cached version of the transaction metadata store to improve performance.
-- `blockvalidation_subtreeFoundChConcurrency`: Configures the concurrency for processing found subtrees, with a default value intended to manage the load efficiently.
-- `blockvalidation_kafkaBrokers`: URL for the Kafka brokers used in the block validation process.
-- `blockvalidation_frpcListenAddress`: Address for the fRPC server used by the block validation service.
+- **`blockvalidation_httpAddress`**: Configures the HTTP address for the block validation service.
+This setting is optional and, if provided, enables HTTP-based interactions with the block validation service.
-- `blockvalidation_httpListenAddress`: HTTP server listen address for additional HTTP-based interfaces.
-- `blockvalidation_quick_validation`: Enables a quick validation mode, which may skip certain intensive checks for faster processing.
-Useful in scenarios where performance is prioritized, and certain risk factors are managed externally.
-- `blockvalidation_validation_max_retries`: Specifies the maximum number of retries for validation attempts.
-This setting is part of a mechanism to retry validation in case of transient failures or conditions that might change upon subsequent attempts.
-- `blockvalidation_validation_retry_sleep`: Configures the sleep duration between validation retries, allowing the system to pause and potentially recover or await changes before retrying validation.
-- `blockvalidation_subtreeValidationTimeout`: Sets a timeout for subtree validation processes, ensuring that validation attempts do not hang indefinitely and system resources are managed efficiently.

 ### Kafka and Concurrency Related
-- `blockvalidation_kafkaWorkers`: Determines the number of workers for Kafka-related tasks within the block validation process, allowing for parallel processing of messages or tasks.
+- **`blockvalidation_subtreeGroupConcurrency`**: Determines the concurrency level for processing subtree groups.
+This setting is used to optimize the parallel processing of subtrees within blocks, balancing throughput with resource utilization.
-- `blockvalidation_subtreeTTL`: Configures the time-to-live (TTL) for subtrees, determining how long subtree data should be retained before expiration.
-- `blockvalidation_catchupConcurrency`: Controls the concurrency level for the catch-up process, optimizing the handling of block data during synchronization or catch-up phases.
+- **`blockvalidation_blockFoundCh_buffer_size`** and **`blockvalidation_catchupCh_buffer_size`**: Configure the buffer sizes for channels used in handling block found and catchup events.
+These settings influence the capacity of the system to buffer incoming block notifications and catchup requests, affecting how the system copes with spikes in load.
+- **`blockvalidation_frpcAddress`** and **`blockvalidation_httpListenAddress`**: Define addresses for starting the fRPC and HTTP servers within the block validation service, respectively.
-- `blockvalidation_frpcConcurrency`: Sets the concurrency level for fRPC server operations, managing how many simultaneous fRPC calls can be handled.
+- **`blockvalidation_frpcConcurrency`**: Sets the concurrency level for the fRPC server, adjusting the number of concurrent requests the server can handle.

 ### Performance and Optimization
+- **`blockvalidation_txMetaCacheEnabled`**: Enables or disables the transaction metadata cache.
+Turning on this cache can significantly improve performance by reducing the need to repeatedly fetch transaction metadata from persistent storage.
-- `blockvalidation_validateBlockSubtreesConcurrency`: Adjusts the concurrency for validating block subtrees, a crucial factor in optimizing the validation performance for blocks containing a large number of subtrees.
+- **`blockvalidation_validateBlockSubtreesConcurrency`**: Controls the concurrency level for validating block subtrees, a critical setting for optimizing the validation process of blocks composed of multiple subtrees.
-- `blockvalidation_validateSubtreeInternal`: Configures the internal concurrency for subtree validation tasks, affecting how subtree validation operations are parallelized.
-- `blockvalidation_quick_validation_threshold`: Determines a threshold for the quick validation process, impacting decision-making in validation strategies.
-- `blockvalidation_validateSubtreeBatchSize`: Sets the batch size for subtree validation, optimizing network calls and processing efficiency when validating subtrees.
+- **`blockvalidation_localSetMined`**: A boolean setting that, when enabled, indicates that the block validation service should mark transactions as mined for both local and remotely mined blocks.